 Further south in the Americas, two bloggers entice you to visit the lively and energetic island of Cuba!
 Photo Editor presents 77 Beautiful Pictures of Cuba, posted at Cool Pictures & Beautiful Pictures.
 Furthermore, Simi Bhagvandass presents Why you have to go to Havana posted at See Simi Travel Blog.

 Costa Rica may be most famous for rain forests and nature activities, but do have a look at the capital as well.
 Marina Villatoro presents 5 reasons to hang out in San Jose, posted at The Travel Experta.

 I’m drawn to Patagonia.
 It sounds so foreign and remote.
 Yet, when I see photos, it looks like home.
 Loads of similarities between the Arctic and the Antarctic.
 Seems fitting then, that the grand finale goes to the Patagonian city of Valdivia.
 JenV presents Patagonia River Market, posted at Living in Patagonia.

 That wraps up this edition of the Carnival of Cities.
 Huge thanks to all the participating bloggers.

 Did you submit a post and can’t find it here?
 Chances are your post was excellent, but didn’t follow the guidelines.
 Another reason might be that it was submitted too late for this carnival.
 Don’t despair.
 That just means your post will be part of the next Carnival of Cities instead.

-If you’d like to participate in the next carnival, you can use this form.
+If you’d like to participate in the next carnival of cities, you can use this form.
 Perhaps you would even like to host an edition on your blog?
 Sheila Scarborough is carnival chief and you can contact her at Sheila at sheilascarborough dot com.